 Designed in response to employer need, students will study one day per week with the remaining four days in employment.
-By utilising the full calendar year and applying core tenants of work-based learning, students will be provided with the opportunity to achieve their award in three years.
+By utilising the full calendar year and applying core tenants of work-based learning, students will achieve their award in three years.